Hundreds of books are now up to 90% off. SHOP NOW

 See chart below for bulk pricing for groups.

-Emma Cazabonne compiled her selections over twenty years of lectio divina and a growing fascination with similarities between Cistercian and Orthodox spirituality.
+Emma Cazabonne compiled her selections on philophosia, the love of light, over twenty years of lectio divina and a fascination with similarities between Cistercian and Orthodox traditions.

 ISBN: 9780879072278, CS227P